 - A. SUPPORTING DATA.
-Data reviewed for JD (check all that apply checked items shall be included in case file and, where checked and requested, appropriately reference sources below): - Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: - Data sheets prepared/submitted by or on behalf of the applicant/consultant. - Office concurs with data sheets/delineation report. - Office does not concur with data sheets/delineation report. -] Data sheets prepared by the Corps: - Corps navigable waters' study: - U.S. Geological Survey Hydrologic Atlas: - USGS NHD data. - USGS 8 and 12 digit HUC maps. - U.S. Geological Survey map(s).
-Cite scale & quad name: Map Utilizing NRCS WSS Map. - USDA Natural Resources Conservation Service Soil Survey.
-Citation: Web Soil Survey. - National wetlands inventory map(s).
-Cite name:Wetlands inventory map. - State/Local wetland inventory map(s): - FEMA/FIRM maps:FIRM Mitchell County. - 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) - Photographs: Aerial (Name & Date):Google Earth 2016. - or Other (Name & Date): - Previous determination(s).
-File no. and date of response letter: - Applicable/supporting case law: - Applicable/supporting scientific literature: - Other information (please specify):Lidar elevation map.
+Data reviewed for JD (check all that apply checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: - Data sheets prepared/submitted by or on behalf of the applicant/consultant.

+\sim Data sheets prepared submitted by or on behan of the app pı Office concurs with data sheets/delineation report.

+- Office does not concur with data sheets/delineation report.

+- Data sheets prepared by the Corps:

+- Corps navigable waters' study:

+- U.S. Geological Survey Hydrologic Atlas:

+- USGS NHD data.

+- USGS 8 and 12 digit HUC maps.

+- U.S. Geological Survey map(s).
+Cite scale & quad name:USA Topographic Quadrangle Map, Figure 2.

+- USDA Natural Resources Conservation Service Soil Survey.
+Citation:NRCS Soils, Figure 3.

+- National wetlands inventory map(s).
+Cite name:National Wetlands Inventory, Figure 4.

+- State/Local wetland inventory map(s):

+- FEMA/FIRM maps:FEMA Flood Zones, Figure 6.

+- 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929)

+- Photographs: Aerial (Name & Date):

+- or Other (Name & Date):

+- Previous determination(s).
+File no. and date of response letter:

+- Applicable/supporting case law:

+- Applicable/supporting scientific literature:

+- Other information (please specify):
-B. ADDITIONAL COMMENTS TO SUPPORT JD:

-There is no natural or man-made discrete and/or confined surface water connection between or among the subject feature and any other jurisdictional water.
-Further, there is no evidence of surface-water flow to or from these feature, nor are they located within the mapped 100year flood plain.
-Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into this feature.
-Consequently, based on the site inspection and a review of available mapping, as these feature are not located immediately upslope of other jurisdictional waters, and based on their respective landscape position, it does not appear to be a component of any recognizable hydrologic system.
+B. ADDITIONAL COMMENTS TO SUPPORT JD: There is no natural or man-made discrete and/or confined surface water connection between or among the subject features and any other jurisdictional water.
+Further, there is no evidence of surface-water flow to or from these features, nor are they located within the mapped 100-year flood plain.
+Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into these features.

+Consequently, based on a review of available mapping, as these features are not located immediately upslope of other jurisdictional waters, and based on their respective landscape positions, they do not appear to be a component of any recognizable hydrologic system and they also have no surface or subsurface hydrologic connection to any other jurisdictional water.
+The observations and findings for each feature are detailed as follows: